draivin/hsnips/README.md

 Additionally, you can create an `all.hsnips` file for snippets that should be available on all languages.

 You can also create a `.vscode/hsnips` folder in your working directory and create your `.hsnips` files there.
-Snippets declared in `.vscode/hsnips` take precedence over snippets declared in the platform specific folder mentioned above.
+Snippets declared in `.vscode/hsnips` take precedence over snippets declared in the platform specific folders mentioned above.

 ### Snippets file